-- Addressing the AB 928 singular transfer GE pattern; - Implementing Common Course Numbering; - Analyzing the future of ADT degrees when CSU campuses are deeming it not similar; - Increasing lower-division transfer; - Mediating the increase in dual enrollment; - Addressing Competency Based Education (CBE); - Addressing Credit for Prior Learning (CPL); - Increasing transfer opportunities for home-bound students.
-Specifically, we need to evaluate the admission and enrollment data for transfer mobility. - Sustaining efficient use of counselor and staff resources needed for the current student career assessment tool.
+- Transfer Focus: Current challenges include but are not limited to AB 928 Singular transfer GE pattern, Common Course Numbering, the future of ADT degrees when CSU campuses are deeming it not similar, lower-division transfer, increase in dual enrollment, Competency Based Education (CBE), Credit for Prior Learning (CPL), and transfer opportunities for our homebound students.
+Specifically, we need to evaluate the admission and enrollment data for transfer mobility.
+For example, in Fall 2022: - Total students applied to CSU: 898 Total students admitted to CSU: 802 - Total students enrolled to CSU: 552

+Career Focus: The center is evaluating the current tool utilized for career assessment and will be discussing sustainability and efficient use of counselor and staff resources needed for the current tool.